Who pays? (rentals)

 What do I do if I’m moving house?

 Just like your power, you’ll need to have a final reading.
-This will be done by Council so give us a call on 0800 492 452 or email email@example.com.
+This will be done by Council, all final readings have to be requested in writing to email firstname.lastname@example.org (reading charges will apply).

 Multiple houses on one connection